MeriBlu01/MeriBlu01/README.md

   + ***Data Analysis:*** Data wrangling, reporting, and visualization.
   + ***CI/CD:*** Familiar with tools like GitHub Actions to streamline development workflows.

-> I'm currently seeking opportunities as an SDET or Data Analyst, where I can apply my skills to enhance software quality or extract meaningful insights from data.
-Explore my repositories to see how I bring technical knowledge to life through code!
->
 > 📫 e-mail: 240296.alh@gmail.com
 <!--
 icons source: https://devicon.dev/